Culver City and the surrounding areas have some really romantic and fun places that are ideal for a date. Here are my top recommendations.

 4. The Helms Bakery District

 The original Helms Bakery opened in 1931.
 The Helms Bakery District is now a pedestrian area offering some of the coolest furniture stores around.
-Maybe looking at furniture is the first thing you think of when you want a date idea, but this ain’t no Ikea.
-Check out HD Buttercup, Scandinavian Designs, La Bella Cosa, Room & Board, and Rejuvenation for an amazing selection of eclectic furniture, light fixtures, and nick-knacks.
+Maybe looking at furniture is the first thing you think of when you want a date idea, but it can be really fun if you’re into this type of thing.

 Afterwards, have a beer at Father’s Office, which also has some of the best fries and burgers in town.
 Don’t ask for ketchup though – they don’t have any!

 This is a cool bike path along Ballona Creek that takes you directly to Marina del Rey.
-The Ballona Creek Bike Path is great because the bike lanes are wide and well-maintained, and you avoid traffic lights – it’s a straight shot.
+The Ballona Creek Bike Path is great because the bike lanes are wide and well-maintained, and you avoid traffic lights – it’s a straight shot that weaves under busy streets that cross its path.
 Round trip, it’s under fourteen miles.

 While biking next to a concrete flood control channel might not seem like the most romantic date idea, the view improves as you approach the ocean, and it does have its own kind of charm.
 It’s definitely one of the most hassle-free bike paths in the city, as you bypass all cars and intersections.